Function XOR

 As you can see, with a function OR, most of the computers can be selected.
 This is because with OR, if one or more tests is TRUE, the function return TRUE.

-For instance, the computer 3 has a hard-drive greater than 500 and also the RAM greater than 6.
+For instance, computer 3 has a hard-drive greater than 500 and also the RAM greater than 6.
 The 2 tests are TRUE, so the function OR returns TRUE.

 Test with the XOR function